top of page

 WHAT IS YOUR APPROACH TO THERAPY?

 The most important qualities a therapist must possess are mutual respect, authenticity, ability to empathize, and unconditional positive regard for the client.
-Therefore, the therapeutic process is relationship-centered rather than theory/technique-centered; however, I utilize the principles of Solution-Focused Brief Therapy, Adlerian Theory, and Internal Family Systems Theory.
+Therefore, the therapeutic process is relationship-centered rather than theory/technique-centered; however, I utilize the principles of Solution-Focused Brief Therapy and Internal Family Systems Theory.

 WILL OUR SESSIONS BE CONFIDENTIAL?